SpenceKonde/DxCore/megaavr/extras/Ref_Optiboot.md

 | USART3      | PB0-1 | PB4-5 |
 | USART4      | PE0-1 | PE4-5 |
 | USART5      | PG0-1 | PG4-5 |

 All ports and mux options subject to pin availability, as always:
 * USART3 and 4 and USART1 alternate pins are available only on parts with at least 48 pins
 * USART5, and alternate pins for USART4 are available only on 64-pin parts.
 * USART2 alternate pins are not available on 28-pin parts

 ### Serial Ports, DD

 | Serial port |Default| Alt 1 | Alt 2 | Alt 3 | Alt 4 |
 |-------------|-------|-------|-------|-------|-------|
 | USART0      | PA0-1 | PA4-5 | PA2-3 | PD4-5 | PC1-2 |
 | USART1      | PC0-1 | N/A   | PD6-7 | N/A   | N/A   |

 All ports and mux options subject to pin availability, as always:
 * USART0 alt 1 and 2 are unavailable on 14-pin parts.
 * USART1 default pins are unavailable on 14-pin and 2-pin parts

 ### Serial Ports, EA
+The EA has all the DD pinsets, plus it got USART2 back, since it has a 48-pin version there's a way to get the alt1 pins of USART.
 | Serial port |Default| Alt 1 | Alt 2 | Alt 3 | Alt 4 |
 |-------------|-------|-------|-------|-------|-------|
 | USART0      | PA0-1 | PA4-5 | PA2-3 | PD4-5 | PC1-2 |